Another super win

 1978 - Graeme Souness struck twice as we won 4-1 at Manchester City, with Ray Kennedy and Kenny Dalglish also on target, although City hit both the crossbar and post.
 Brian Kidd struck one of his six goals past the reds.

 2000 - Michael Owen netted his 49th and fiftieth League goals, in his 98th appearance, although we ended up drawing 3-3 with Southampton in our last game at The Dell, having led 3-0 with just seventeen minutes remaining.
 The brace took Owen to seven goals in as many games against the Saints.
 Sami Hyypiä grabbed our other goal.
 Marian Pahars netted twice with Tahar El Khalej also on target for the home side.
 Owen’s second strike was also the club’s 8,000th in all competitions.

 1995 - John Barnes’ second goal in our 3-1 win at Tottenham Hotspur was his hundredth reds strike, while Robbie Fowler netted his fiftieth reds goal.
 Digger also struck an own goal past David James in this match, which was our 500th away victory in the top flight.
 Colin Calderwood bagged the home side’s late consolation.

-1950 - Billy Liddell and Albert Stubbins were both on target twice as we beat Sunderland 4-0 at Anfield.
+1950 - Billy Liddell bagged his fiftieth reds goal with Albert Stubbins also on target twice as we beat Sunderland 4-0 at Anfield.

 1985 - Ian Rush bagged a brace with Steve Nicol, Jan Mølby and Craig Johnston also on the scoresheet as Ipswich Town left L4 having lost 5-0.